ChristianRich/Firebase-API/README.md

 # Node.js server-side Firebase API authentication and user roles

-This repo contains Firebase authentication mechanism suitable for any client-side proejct requiring server side login.
+This repo contains Firebase authentication mechanisms suitable for any client-side project requiring server side login with assigned user roles.

-This API is built using ES6 and compiled with Babel.
+This API is built using ES6 and transpiled with Babel.

-# How to install and run
+# Install and run

 ### Add required ENV runtime variables